Released on 19 August 2011.

-The Four Swans is the sixth novel in Winston Graham's sweeping series of Cornwall, Poldark.
+The Four Swans is the masterful sixth novel in Winston Graham's hugely popular Poldark series, which has become a television phenomenon starring Aidan Turner.

 Cornwall 1795-1797.
 Although Ross Poldark – now something of a war hero – seems secure in his hard-won prosperity, a new dilemma faces him in the sudden infatuation of a young naval officer for his wife Demelza.